The Sacramento Bee

 The Sacramento Bee is a daily newspaper published in Sacramento, California, in the United States.
-Since its foundation in 1857, The Bee has become the largest newspaper in Sacramento, the fifth largest newspaper in California, and the 27th largest paper in the U.S. It is distributed in the upper Sacramento Valley, with a total circulation area that spans about 12000 sqmi: south to Stockton, California, north to the Oregon border, east to Reno, Nevada, and west to the San Francisco Bay Area.
+The paper was founded in 1857, and by 2007 The Bee had become the largest newspaper in Sacramento, the fifth largest newspaper in California, and the 27th largest paper in the U.S. It is distributed in the upper Sacramento Valley, with a total circulation area that spans about 12000 sqmi: south to Stockton, California, north to the Oregon border, east to Reno, Nevada, and west to the San Francisco Bay Area.

 The Bee is the flagship of the nationwide McClatchy Company.
 Its "Scoopy Bee" mascot, created by Walt Disney in 1943, has been used by all three Bee newspapers (in Sacramento, Modesto, and Fresno).

 History

 Under the name The Daily Bee, the first issue of the newspaper was published on February 3, 1857, proudly boasting that "the object of this newspaper is not only independence, but permanence".
 At this time, The Bee was in competition with the Sacramento Union, a newspaper founded in 1851.
 Although The Bee soon surpassed the Union in popularity, the Union survived until its closure in 1994, leaving The Sacramento Bee to be the longest-running newspaper in the city's history.

 The first editor of The Sacramento Bee was John Rollin Ridge, but James McClatchy took over the position by the end of the first week.

 Also within a week of its creation, The Bee uncovered a state scandal which led to the impeachment of Know-Nothing California State Treasurer Henry Bates.

+In 1925, it absorbed the Sacramento Star, which was founded in 1904.

 21st century

 On March 13, 2006, The McClatchy Company announced its agreement to purchase Knight Ridder, the United States' second-largest chain of daily newspapers.
 The purchase price of $4.5 billion in cash and stock gave McClatchy 32 daily newspapers in 29 markets, with a total circulation of 3.3 million.

 On February 3, 2007, the paper celebrated its 150th anniversary, and a copy of the original issue was included in every newspaper.
-On February 4, 2007, a 120-page section was included about the paper's history from its founding to today.
-In 2008, The Sacramento Bee redesigned and changed its layout.
+On February 4, 2007, a 120-page section was included detailing the paper's history.
+In 2008, The Sacramento Bee redesigned its layout.

+In the fall of 2020,The Bee announced it would be vacating its longtime headquarters and printing plant in Midtown Sacramento at 21st and Q Streets (which it occupied since 1952), citing the need to cut costs and streamline in the wake of declining ad revenues, the rise of online journalism, and the impacts of the COVID-19 pandemic, during which most journalists and employees worked from home.
+The paper moved production to the San Francisco Chronicle printing plant in the Bay Area suburb of Fremont.
+The following spring, The Bee announced its editorial offices were relocating about a mile east to the Cannery, a business park occupying the redeveloped former Libby, McNeill and Libby Cannery, which operated from 1912 to 1982.